tooward/sidekick/extension/readme.md

 # TODOs
 - Need to trigger on [active tab](https://developer.chrome.com/docs/extensions/mv3/manifest/activeTab/).
 Currently fires for whatever last loaded tab was vs. the one viewing.
+- Implement react for better UI.
+Good [article](https://medium.com/@ramez.aijaz/build-simple-chrome-extension-from-scratch-using-react-bootstrap-babel-and-webpack-374f97bdafde) that creates simple react based extension.
+- Add login with Firebase
+- Will need to implement either a template or use the tutorial above to implement webpack as only scripts that are located locally can be called in an extension.
+Good answer [here](https://stackoverflow.com/questions/43684452/is-it-possible-to-require-npm-modules-in-a-chrome-extension).

 ## Summary